 Section 53 of the Federal Employers’ Liability Act, 45 U.S.C. § 53, which provides for a reduction in the plaintiff’s damages as a result of the plaintiff’s comparative negligence, is applicable to actions under both the Jones Act and general maritime law.
 See Fuszek v.
-Royal King Fisheries, 98 F.3d 514, 516 (9th Cir.
+Royal King Fisheries, 98 F.3d 514, 516-17 (9th Cir.
 1996); Kopczynski v.
 The Jacqueline, 742 F.2d

 555, 557-58 (9th Cir.
 1984).
 See also Pope & Talbot, Inc. v.
-Hawn, 346 U.S. 406, 408-09 (1953) (“admiralty has developed and now follows its own fairer and more flexible rule which allows such consideration of contributory negligence in mitigation of damages as justice requires”).
+Hawn, 346 U.S. 406, 409 (1953) (“Exercising its traditional discretion, admiralty has developed and now follows its own fairer and more flexible rule which allows such consideration of contributory negligence in mitigation of damages as justice requires.”).

 There is no controlling legal authority on the level of plaintiff’s causation required to trigger a reduction of damages for plaintiff’s negligence.
 See Instructions 7.4 (Jones Act Negligence Claim—Causation Defined) and 7.7 (Unseaworthiness—Causation Defined).
 In the only reported judicial decision the Committee could find that addressed the question directly, R. Bunting v.
 Sun Co., 434 Pa.
 Super.
 404, 643 A.2d 1085 (1994), a Pennsylvania state appellate court held that a reduction of damages for a plaintiff’s negligence under the Jones Act is permitted when the plaintiff is shown to have played any part, no matter how slight, in bringing